World Chess Championship: Split title (1993–2006)

 In 1993, Nigel Short broke the domination of Kasparov and Karpov by defeating Karpov in the candidates semi-finals followed by Jan Timman in the finals, thereby earning the right to challenge Kasparov for the title.
-However, before the match took place, both Kasparov and Short complained of corruption and a lack of professionalism within FIDE in organizing the match, and split from FIDE to set up the Professional Chess Association (PCA), under whose auspices they held their match.
+However, before the match took place, both Kasparov and Short complained of FIDE's mishandling of the prize pool in organizing the match, corruption in the leadership, and FIDE's failure to abide by their own rules, and split from FIDE to set up the Professional Chess Association (PCA), under whose auspices they held their match.
 In response, FIDE stripped Kasparov of his title and held a championship match between Karpov and Timman.
 For the first time in history, there were two World Chess Champions: Kasparov defeated Short and Karpov beat Timman.

 FIDE and the PCA each held a championship cycle in 1993–1996, with many of the same challengers playing in both.
 Kasparov and Karpov both won their respective cycles.
 In the PCA cycle, Kasparov defeated Viswanathan Anand in the PCA World Chess Championship 1995.
 Karpov defeated Gata Kamsky in the final of the FIDE World Chess Championship 1996.
 Negotiations were held for a reunification match between Kasparov and Karpov in 1996–97, but nothing came of them.

 Soon after the 1995 championship, the PCA folded, and Kasparov had no organisation to choose his next challenger.
 In 1998 he formed the World Chess Council, which organised a candidates match between Alexei Shirov and Vladimir Kramnik.
 Shirov won the match, but negotiations for a Kasparov–Shirov match broke down, and Shirov was subsequently omitted from negotiations, much to his disgust.
 Plans for a 1999 or 2000 Kasparov–Anand match also broke down, and Kasparov organised a match with Kramnik in late 2000.
 In a major upset, Kramnik won the match with two wins, thirteen draws, and no losses.
 At the time the championship was called the Braingames World Chess Championship, but Kramnik later referred to himself as the Classical World Chess Champion.